 Use on-site auction research databases such as Artnet, Artfact Pro, Artprice, Gordon’s Photography Prices Database, and Gordon’s Print Prices.

 Why can’t I access digital content from Artforum, Frieze, Kunstforum International, Text zur Kunst or other journals I find online?

 In some instances, access is indirect.
 Check this e-journal title index for titles and coverage dates.
 In other instances, print and digital versions of journals require separate subscriptions for institutions, and for various reasons the Library may subscribe to the print version only (personal subscriptions to print journals often do include digital access, however).
 Finally, some pre-digital journals such early issues of Artforum have not been digitized.
 If in doubt, ask staff for assistance.

 Art Research FAQ

 What’s the difference between primary and secondary sources?

 Secondary sources are published materials such as books, journals and newspapers, press releases, and authoritative web sites.
 Secondary sources are generally collected by libraries and are inventoried in catalogs such as DADABASE.
 Catalog content may be limited to simple citations (directing you a physical object such as a book) or it may be fully integrated with digital content such as databases or full-text journals.

 Primary sources are unpublished materials such as letters and memos, draft documents, internal reports, technical drawings, and other forms of direct documentation (moving images, sound recordings, transcripts, photographs).
 Primary source materials are generally collected by archives and inventoried in finding aids.
 For example, the Museum Archives maintains authoritative primary sources concerning MoMA (and other aspects of modern art).

-To discover archival collections, consult the ArchiveGrid database, available at the Library.
+To discover archival collections, consult ArchiveGrid, a database of primary-source collection finding aids.
 Archival collections and finding aids are also readily discoverable through Google searches.

 “dorothea lange” archive